 A spa treatment is one of the things to do in the Maldives.
 Adaaran Prestige Vadoo, for example, has an SPA where you may get a variety of treatments, including a Balinese massage.
 Facials and manicures are among the other services available.

 The Maldives capital city isn't exactly a popular tourist destination, but if you're looking for a true local experience, make it a point to visit.
-The local fruit and vegetable market, as well as the adjoining fish market, are the most interesting sites to visit since you can see a lot of action and get a peek of the primary items of local cuisine.
+The local fruit and vegetable market, as well as the adjoining fish market, are the most interesting sites to visit in the capital city since you can see a lot of action and get a peek of the primary items of local cuisine.
 The extraordinary talents that fisherman demonstrate when cutting fish piqued my interest.

 The overwater villas with direct access to the sea are one of the Maldives' most well-known attractions.
 All I can say is that staying in one is a fantastic experience and one of the best things to do in the Maldives.
 The rooms are enormous, with the most luxurious beds; there is a plunge pool and a sundeck, as well as a jacuzzi in the back.
 The water and the breeze are the only sounds one can hear.
 Furthermore, the view is breathtaking.